salmiah-ls/Australia-Greenhouse-Gasses-Analysis/README.md

 <img src="https://github.com/salmiah-ls/Australia-Greenhouse-Gasses-Analysis/blob/main/images/Australia_emissions.png" width="800"></img><br /><br />
 <img src="https://github.com/salmiah-ls/Australia-Greenhouse-Gasses-Analysis/blob/main/images/Australia_lulucf.png" width="800"></img><br /><br />
 <img src="https://github.com/salmiah-ls/Australia-Greenhouse-Gasses-Analysis/blob/main/images/Australia_pollutants.png" width="800"></img><br /><br />
-Based on analysis above, I will build **linear regression model** to predict the maximum amount of CO2 the country has to keep each year in order to achive the target GHG emission in 2030.<br />
+Based on analysis above, I will build **linear regression model** to predict the maximum amount of CO2 emission the country has to keep each year in order to achive the target GHG emission in 2030.
+As we know from the report, there are 6 gasses that contribute to total GHG emission, plus LULUCF factor.
+Among the 6 gasses, the main contributor is CO2.<br />

 ## GHG Emission
 - First, calculate the target GHG emission for year 2030.
 It is 43% below emission in 2005.
 Hence, the emission value is 57% of 2005 emission (608646.542 thousands tonnes).<br />
   ` 2030 GHG emission = 57% * 608646.542 = 346928.5289 thousands tonnes `
-- Calculate the difference between 2030 emission and 2020 emission (487591.186 thousands tonnes).
+- Calculate the difference between 2030 emission and 2020 emission (487591.186 thousands tonnes).<br />
   ` 487591.186 - 346928.5289 = 140662.66 thousands tonnes `
 - From 2020 to 2030, there are 10 years interval i.e. 2021, 2022, ...
 2030.
 So, I divide the difference value above with 10.
   ` 140662.66 / 10 = 14066.266 `